jklewa/chronosphere-alfred/README.md

 **Search Teams, Collections, Dashboards & Monitors**

 [Chronosphere](https://chronosphere.io/) is a cloud native observability platform that provides deep insights into every layer of your stack.
-Chronosphere for Alfred also you to quickly navigate Dashboards and Monitors from your [Alfred](https://alfredapp.com/) application launcher.
+Chronosphere for Alfred lets you to quickly navigate Dashboards and Monitors from your [Alfred](https://alfredapp.com/) application launcher.

 ## Install